VictorVanO/Eurobot-Project-2025/README.md

 7. The robot places the second construction on the starting zone
 8. The robot makes a 180° turn and goes to the final construction zone

+### PAMI : Compenents
+Here are the main components for ours PAMI's :
+- 1 x Arduino Adafruits
+- 2 x HC-SR04 Ultrasonic sensors
+- 2 x Infrared sensors
+- 2 x DC Motors with corresponding wheels
+- 1 x breadboard
+- 1 x Emergency Button
+- 2 x Optical encoders
+- 1 x Servomotor
+- 1 x LED

+### Strategy
+### Groupie
+## Sensors Used

+- **Infrared (IR) Sensors**
+  Used for line-following and distinguishing between black and white surfaces.
+Placed at the front of the robot, they allow it to follow a line on the ground or detect nearby obstacles.

+- **Optical Fork Sensors (Encoders)**
+  Each wheel is equipped with a slotted disk attached to the motor shaft and an optical fork sensor that detects interruptions of the infrared beam caused by the slots.
+For every detected interruption, a pulse is generated on a microcontroller's digital input.
+This allows the robot to repeat the same movements on both wheels, improving synchronization and control.

+- **Distance Sensor (Ultrasonic)**
+  Detects obstacles from a distance to enable automatic avoidance and spatial orientation.

+---

+## Overall Strategy

+### Line Following
+The robot follows a black line on a light surface using the IR sensors.
+By analyzing the left/right sensor signals, it adjusts its trajectory to stay centered on the line.

+### Obstacle Avoidance
+When an obstacle is detected by the distance sensor, the robot interrupts line following and performs an avoidance maneuver based on a simple algorithm (stop, turn, go forwoard, turn).

+### Superstar
+## Sensors Used

+- **Distance Sensor (Ultrasonic)**
+  Detects obstacles from a distance to enable automatic avoidance and spatial orientation.

 ## :deciduous_tree: Tree Structure

 ```bash